-PI 2.4 .2 There is a strategy in place that is designed to ensure the UoA does not pose a risk of serious or irreversible harm to the habitats.
-Scoring Scoring Issue SG 60 SG 80 SG 100 а Managen nent strategy in place Guidep ost There are measures in place, if necessary, that are expected to achieve the Habitat Outcome 80 level of performance.
+PI 2.4 .2 There is a strategy in place the serious or irreversible harm to at is designed to ensure the Uo A does not pose a risk of

+Scoring Issue SG 60 SG 80 SG 100

+а Managen nent strategy in place

+Guidep ost There are measures in place, if necessary, that are expected to achieve the Habitat Outcome 80 level of performance.
 There is a partial strategy in place, if necessary, that is expected to achieve the Habitat Outcome 80 level of performance or above.
 There is a strategy in place for managing the impact of all MSC UoAs/non-MSC fisheries on habitats.

+Met? Υ Υ N

-Met?
-Y Y Ν Justific ation YNMeasures in place to mitigate habitat impacts include on-going mapping programmes to mprove access management, and research into habitat impacts of gear types (Clark et al 2015).
-Another large scale mapping prorammes is by OSPAR - see Figure 38.
-Fleet specific measures include local knowledge by the fishers, who wish to avoid snagging of the nets and ines and thus cause damage and delays.
-The Norwegian Coast Guard monitors fishing activities in Norwegian waters in real time through VMS, including surveillance of areas closed for fishing.Move on protocols legally apply to all bottom-contact gears and the impact thresholds are 30kg live coral and 400 kg sponge (harmonized with NEAFC).
-If a vessel in one haul reaches this threshold value, they are required to report the impact to the Directorate of fisheries and move 2 nautical miles before resuming operations.
-Although legally and theoretically applicable to tusk pots and traps fisheries, in practice the impact threshold values render them irrelevant for these fisheries where impacts are regarded as light.
-The problem is low and it is in the fishermen's interest to avoid gear entanglement.
-SG60 is met.Part of the strategy is to monitor the fishery closely and to ensure that all species and habitat protection measures are complied with in full.
-The MAREANO mapping programme is ongoing and there are regional seas management plans that include monitoring sensitive habitats.
-The annual status reports of each of the regional seas are presented to Parliament.
-Additionally, the Marine Resources Act requires an ecosystem approach to safeguarding biodiversity in addition to managing exploited resources The MAREANO programme is aimed at surveying, monitoring and protecting all aspects of fishing and closure of vulnerable reef areas in Norwegian waters.
-Closed areas are enforced with he same rigour that is app b Managen nent strategy evaluation Guidep ost Met?
-The measures are considered likely to work, based on plausible argument (e.g. general experience, theory or comparison with similar UoAs/habitats).
+Justific improve access management, 2015).
+Another large scale mare measures include local knowled lines and thus cause damage activities in Norwegian water closed for fishing.
+Move on protocols legally app 30kg live coral and 400 kg spothis threshold value, they are and move 2 nautical miles be applicable to tusk pots and truthem irrelevant for these fisher and it is in the fishermen's into SG60 is met.
+Part of the strategy is to monit protection measures are condongoing and there are region habitats.
+The annual status repart Additionally, the Marine Resconsibility in addition to mare the MAREANO programme is the Norwegian marine envirous which specifically address habitishing and closure of vulnerate with the same rigour that is strategy.
+SG80 is met.
+A strategy should include reguluo on the habitat.
+The strategy aimed at surveying, monitoring onment, ecosystem and habit itat impact have largely focuse ole reef areas in Norwegian wat applied to all fishery regulation lar review of alternative measuretegy is to monitor the fishery n measures are complied with acts of gear types (Clark et al - see Figure 38.
+Fleet specific avoid snagging of the nets and Coast Guard monitors fishing including surveillance of areas and the impact thresholds are If a vessel in one haul reaches to the Directorate of fisheries ough legally and theoretically inpact threshold values rendered as light.
+The problem is low int.
+The problem is low int

+b Managen nent strategy evaluation

+Guidep ost The measures are considered likely to work, based on plausible argument (e.g. general experience, theory or comparison with similar UoAs/habitats).
 There is some objective basis for confidence that the measures/partial strategy will work, based on information directly about the UoA and/or habitats involved.
-N Testing supports high confidence that the partial strategy/strategy will work, based on information directly about the UoA and/or habitats involved.
+Testing supports high confidence that the partial strategy/strategy will work, based on information directly about the UoA and/or habitats involved.

+Met? Υ N N